The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 return min_confidence <= transcription.alternatives[0].confidence

-transcriptions = response.annotation_results[0].speech_transcriptions
+transcriptions = results.speech_transcriptions

 transcriptions = [t for t in transcriptions if keep_transcription(t)]

-print(f" Speech Transcriptions: {len(transcriptions)} ".center(80, "-"))
+print(f" Speech transcriptions: {len(transcriptions)} ".center(80, "-"))

 for transcription in transcriptions:

-best_alternative = transcription.alternatives[0]
+first_alternative = transcription.alternatives[0]

-confidence = best_alternative.confidence
+confidence = first_alternative.confidence

-transcript = best_alternative.transcript
+transcript = first_alternative.transcript

 print(f" {confidence:4.0%} | {transcript.strip()}")